navulirs/coursera-aml-docker-gpu/README.md

 Requirements:

-a) Machine with CUDA compatible NVIDIA GPU and enabled.
+a) Machine with CUDA compatible NVIDIA GPU and it is enabled.
+If the machine comes with dual GPU (e.g. with Intel Integrated Graphics), need to switch the operating system to use NVIDIA GPU.

 b) NVIDIA Drivers installed -

       There are many websites provide guide on installing NVIDIA Drivers.
 A recommendation is to use install the driver if the operating system already provides a way to aquire the driver through its default means.
 As an example, in Ubuntu 16.04 LTE edition, NVIDIA driver can be installed by ensuring NVIDIA GPU is selected on the Settings --> Software Updates tab.
-IMO, his is easiest and safest method.
+IMO, this is easiest and safest method.

  A Caution: